CodeMan99/blitzbot/README.md

  2. Get a WarGaming [application id](https://na.wargaming.net/developers/applications/).
  3. Create a Discord [api application](https://discordapp.com/developers/applications/me).
  4. Create a Discord user.
 Use a unique name, not "blitzbot" please.
+ 5. Create a package that you can install by running `npm pack` in the repo root.
- 5. Install the bot globally: `npm install -g blitzbot`.
-Alternatively, create your own package with `npm pack` and install that.
+ 6. Install the resulting package globally: `npm install -g blitzbot-2.3.3.tgz`.
- 6. Create a file called "blitzbot.json" in the root of the install, in it store the values from steps 2-4.
+ 7. Create a file called "blitzbot.json" in the root of the install, in it store the values from steps 2-4.

      ```json
      {